cimage/website/content/doc/000_index.md

 This is the most up to date version of the manual that currently exists.

 Some features may be further documented in their related [issues](https://github.com/mosbth/cimage/issues?utf8=%E2%9C%93&q=is%3Aissue).

-*Work is ongoing to fully document version v0.7.x, approximate more than 95% of the documentation is complete.*